NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/access_control_groups.md

 # Data Source: ncloud_access_control_groups

-When creating a server instance (VM), you can add an access control group (ACG) that you specified to set firewalls.
+When creating a server instance (VM), you can add an ACG(Access Control Group) that you specified to set firewalls.
 This data source gets a list of access control groups necessary to set firewalls.

 ## Example Usage